Open 5 a.m.-Midnight

-Central Market Poulsbo opened its doors in 1995 as the biggest store in the Town & Country family and the first of what are now three Central Markets, all of them focused on fresh, quality food and variety on a grand scale.
+Central Market Poulsbo, open 5 a.m. to midnight seven days a week, opened its doors in 1995 as the biggest store in the Town & Country family.
+It’s now one of three Central Markets, all of them focused on fresh, quality food and variety on a grand scale.

 Building the 69,000-square-foot Central Market a few miles down the road was a unique experiment in creating a “destination food store,” which continues to draw customers from as far south as the Tacoma Narrows Bridge area, west to the Olympic and Kitsap Peninsulas and throughout Kitsap County.
 It was also one of the state’s first major commercial buildings to use recycled materials in its construction and was a forerunner for the National Home Builders Association’s “Built Green” program of today.

 A major remodel in 2006 expanded the store’s Fish Market, food service and in-store seating.
-Today the store employs more than 200 full- and part-time employees, is open 24 hours a day and is deeply involved with its community.
-Central Market Poulsbo houses a branch of Columbia Bank (360.779.9889), the well-staffed Kitsap Pharmacy (360.779.5335) – and Central Café espresso shop.
+Today the store employs 240 full- and part-time employees and is deeply involved with its community.
+Central Market Poulsbo houses a branch of Columbia Bank (360.394.8101), Kitsap Pharmacy (360.779.5335) – and Central Café espresso shop.
 The mezzanine overlooking the entire store has tables and chairs to accommodate more than 60 people, and a deck outside the mezzanine, weather permitting, can hold another 30.

 Central’s fresh prepared food options set it apart from the average grocery store.
 The highlights include: